 The number of lives covered by Medicare will experience the greatest growth and is expected to increase by more than 13 percent.
 This growth is mainly due to an aging population.
 The proportion of people who are privately insured will remain stable, but the number of people purchasing insurance via PPACA health insurance exchanges is projected to increase by 79 percent.
 Overall, the Medicaid population will decrease by 4 percent, but the number of people receiving Medicaid coverage due to the PPACA Medicaid expansion will increase by 14 percent.

-is currently uninsured.
+Five percent of Beaumont, Trenton's population is currently uninsured.
 It is projected that this number will decrease by 44 percent over the next five years.
 The uninsured population is most highly concentrated in the Taylor area.